CCeph/weather_web_app/README.md

 What happens when a country name is inputted instead of a city name?
 Eg. Egypt Add input validation and styling to the client end.

-Fill the content of the second search bar when an autocomplete option is clicked.

 Style the autocomplete box and selections.

 Unfocus the search bar when a location is searched.
 (Make sure autocomplete doesn't show)